microsoft/Mastering-the-Marketplace/docs/vm/index.md

 The offer is now complete and ready to test in Partner Center.
 In this video, experience buying the completed Virtual Machine offer from the point of view of the customer.

+## Virtual Machine Software Reservations Overview

+<a href="https://go.microsoft.com/fwlink/?linkid=2212418" target="_blank">Video</a>

+This module provides an overview of what Virtual Machine software reservations are and expands on various billing scenarios and publishing on the marketplace.
+You will also learn the publisher and customer experience of using VM software reservations.

 ---

 ## Hands-on labs